jkulak/webascrazy-blog/content/post/2016-summary.md

 ## Summary

 I have dockerized 🐳 most of my private projects for the ease of deployment and maintenance.
-Most ofd then are hosted on one DigitalOcean droplet, using a [docker based proxy](https://github.com/jkulak/docker-hub-proxy) to route the traffic.
+Most of them are hosted on one DigitalOcean droplet, using a [docker based proxy](https://github.com/jkulak/docker-hub-proxy) to route the traffic.

 I have set up monitoring for most of my private websites/services/experiments, using [UptimeRobot](https://uptimerobot.com/): http://status.webascrazy.net/ and I strive for five 9's availability.